bugo99iot/python_minimal/README.md

 1) Rely on a maximum of 45 lines of text.
 2) Avoid any practical usage.
-3) Facilitate exhistential awakening/confuse the user.
+3) Facilitate existential awakening/confuse the user.

 # Example
 Add...